Rita Ora Shows Off Toned Midriff In New Instagram Photos

 Rita has previously said that this album was a pivotal one for her and that it encompassed many of the lessons she’d learned in the time since the release of her first solo project.

 Her music career has been a rocky one.
-After the success of her first album, she broke up with then-boyfriend and frequent collaborator, Calvin Harris.
-In a candid 2018 interview with Clash, she said that Calvin pulled his songs from a prospective second album after the breakup which meant that she couldn’t perform the no.1 song she had already released, “I Will Never Let You Down.”
+After the success of her first album, she broke up with then-boyfriend and frequent collaborator Calvin Harris.
+In a candid 2018 interview with Clash, she said that Calvin pulled his songs from a prospective second album after the breakup, which meant that she couldn’t perform the No. 1 song she had already released, “I Will Never Let You Down.”

-She also had issues with her former label, Jay Z’s Roc Nation.
+She also had issues with her former label, Jay-Z’s Roc Nation.
 Rita told Clash that when the label moved their distribution agreement from Sony to Universal, they left her with Sony.
 According to Rita, the change felt like abandonment and her opportunities to make music suffered because of it.

 “I really learned that the industry is bigger than you think,” she said to Clash.
 “There are a lot of opportunities where you can still be in control.”